West Coast Expressway: Overview

 WCE group has the first right of refusal for Section 12 (Siputeh – Segari) which will cost RM600 million with 41 km stretch.
 There is a plan to extend the expressway all the way to Penang if it is feasible.

+There's also a proposal by the Johorean state government to extend the WCE to Melaka, Pontian, and Iskandar Puteri from Banting.
+If it is feasible, WCE will be the alternative route to the North South Expressway from Johor Bahru to Taiping.

+In October 2024, Prime Minister Anwar Ibrahim has announced the WCE extension plan from Banting, Selangor - Gelang Patah, Johor during presentation of Budget 2025.
+Possible route of WCE extension (southbound) shall be: Banting - KLIA/KLIA2 - Port Dickson - Malacca City - Muar - Batu Pahat - Pontian - Gelang Patah.

 Route background

 The northern terminus of the expressway will be located at Changkat Jering on the North–South Expressway Northern Route.
 The southern terminus will be located at Banting on Federal Route 31.
 The expressway will have interchanges to Trong, Beruas, Changkat Cermin, Sitiawan, Lekir, Teluk Intan, Hutan Melintang, Sabak Bernam, Sungai Besar, Sekinchan, Tanjung Karang, Kuala Lumpur–Kuala Selangor Expressway at Assam Jawa, Kapar, New North Klang Straits Bypass, New Klang Valley Expressway at Bukit Raja, Federal Highway at Klang, Sri Andalas, Shah Alam Expressway near Jalan Kebun and South Klang Valley Expressway.

 12 sites have been identified as rest and services area with each area will have 2 petrol stations.